-The Hotel Indigo New York City - Chelsea's Rooftop lounge is currently closed for renovation and is expected to re-open May 2014.
+The Hotel Indigo New York City - Chelsea's Restaurant and Rooftop lounge is currently closed for renovation and is expected to re-open Fall 2014.
 We apologize for any inconvenience.
 Thank you for your patience.

 Statue of Liberty / Ellis Island

 It has been estimated that nearly half of all Americans today can trace their family history to at least one person who passed through the Port of New York at Ellis Island.
 The 27.5-acre site is located just minutes off the southern tip of Manhattan Island and is the site of the other most iconic New York emblem, the Statue of Liberty.

 New York, NY 10018

 The Empire State Building is a 102-story Art Deco skyscraper in New York City at the intersection of Fifth Avenue and West 34th Street.
 The Empire State Building has been named by the American Society of Civil Engineers as one of the Seven Wonders of the Modern World.
 The Empire State Building is the third tallest skyscraper in the Americas, surpassed only by Chicago's Sears Tower and Trump International Hotel and Tower.

 The Brooklyn Bridge, one of the oldest suspension bridges in the United States, stretches 5,989 feet over the East River, connecting the New York City boroughs of Manhattan and Brooklyn (on Long Island).
 Upon completion, it was the longest suspension bridge in the world, the first steel-wire suspension bridge, and the first bridge to connect to Long Island.
 Since its opening, it has become an iconic part of the New York skyline.
 It was designated a National Historic Landmark in 1964.

 Rockefeller Center / Top of the Rock